 SMITH: There it is, yes.
 I think this combination is fantastic.
 AMC cracked the code of geek programming by making a TV series about zombies.
 "The Walking Dead" is the series that's predicated on, you know, a very similar territory to "Dawn of the Dead."
 We're all familiar with the trope of suddenly the dead start rising.
-But what's the beauty of "The Walking Dead" is they take their time telling the story.
-It's literally like a soap opera, such great programming.
+But what's the beauty of "The Walking Dead" is, they take their time telling the story.
+It's literally, like a soap opera; such a great program.

-SMITH: And my stories happen to be about people getting chowed-down on by the living dead.
-Now, the companion piece to it is a show called "The Talking Dead."
+SMITH: And my stories happen to be about people getting chowed-down on, by the living dead.
+Now, the companion piece to it - it's a show called "The Talking Dead."
 So it's by Chris Hardwick.
-And basically, this show is simply people sitting around talking about the episode that just happened.
+And basically, this show is simply people sitting around, talking about the episode that just happened.
 And it reminds me of sports.
-Like, for years, whenever you watched sports, man, there's like, an hour of the game and two hours of people pontificating about the game.
+Like, for years, whenever you watched sports - man, there's like, an hour of the game, and two hours of people pontificating about the game.
 Now, with "The Talking Dead," you've got a program that's kind of the same thing.

-INSKEEP: We got time to talk about one more of your recommendations here.
+INSKEEP: We've got time to talk about one more of your recommendations here.
 And it's called "Hockey: A People's History."
 What is it?

 SMITH: They show you just how important that game is to that country, and how it actually helped create a national identity.
 It's nice to hear the history of the neighbors to the north, man.
 I've not seen a miniseries that engaged me so thoroughly.
 Oh, that's enriching.